-For more information on work equipment refer to the Work Equipment section of SafetyToolbox Online Resources.
+For more information refer to the Work Equipment section of SafetyToolbox Online Resources.

-13. Slips Trips and Falls
+39. Slips Trips and Falls

 We seek to ensure, so far as is reasonably practicable, that all floor or ground surfaces are fit for purpose and maintained to minimise the risk of slips and trips.